-Today's technical systems - independent of their field of application - are generally characterized by a high level of complexity.
+Today's technical systems - independent of their field of application - are generally characterized by a high level of functionality and complexity.
 Already the amount of requirements often makes it very difficult for a design engineer to keep pace.
 Classical, analytical methods are usually no longer sufficient for a comprehensive description and modeling of the system behaviour.
 Development and implementation often can only be realized with an extensive use of numerical simulation in combination with methods from the field of Computational Intelligence.

 - Computational Intelligence and Machine Learning to master high system complexity,